 • Pay attention to the Service-Opportunities emails and postings outside the Office for Service Learning and Civic Engagement.

-• Find a Service-Initiative that inspires you to learn and take action in the initiative-chart below.
+• Find a Service-Initiative that inspires you to learn and take action.

 I want be a committed volunteer at one agency/organization that matches my interests.